 The cook test

 In most of my past attempts, here is where things fall apart.
 I’m always excited to slice and cook up the first piece of goetta.
 I slice and toss in my iron skillet.
 It looks right.
 It seems to lube up the skillet the way it should.
 It smells awesome, both out of the freezer… and while it cooks.
-I wait a bit anxious to flip it and see how it comes off the skillet hoping the brown crispy side stays in tact.
+I wait a bit anxious to flip it and see how it comes off the skillet hoping the brown crispy side stays intact.

 See a past attempt below that falls apart.
 This is the challenge with goetta and is the sum of all the handling of the oats, and the process employed.

 I have added a pic below that is the most recent attempt.
 A huge success in my mind!
-It smells great, flips and holds together like it should, and has that crispiness outside that makes goetta what I want it to be.
+It smells great, flips and holds together as it should, and has that crispiness outside that makes goetta what I want it to be.

 During my quest for the perfect goetta, I spoke to a lot of people both on and offline.
 I want to thank my friend Chris N. for sharing his tips and a recent batch of goetta he made and also Johnny over at the Bakers Biscuit (recipe), who could totally relate to the goetta dilemma.
 Both of these guys had the advice of using less water… even only enough to swell the oats just so much before integrating with the rest of the ingredients.